Thai Fish Soup

 • The Right Fish Choice: Select a fish with firm flesh.

-• Simmer Gently: When simmering the soup, do so gently to avoid overcooking the fish.
-Overcooking can lead to a loss of flavor and a less appealing texture.
+• Gentle Simmer: Simmer the soup gently to prevent overcooking the fish.
 The fish should be tender and flaky when done.

-• Taste and Adjust: Taste the soup as you go and adjust the seasoning as needed.
-Remember, the balance of flavors is vital to an authentic Thai fish soup.
+• Taste and Season: Taste the soup throughout the cooking process and adjust seasonings as needed.
+A balanced flavor profile is crucial for authentic Thai fish soup.

 Thai Fish Soup: What Kind of Fish Is Used?